AviatrixSystems/Azure_Controller_HA/README.md

-# Launch an Aviatrix Controller in Azure with High Availbility
+# Launch an Aviatrix Controller in Azure with High Availability

 ## Description